 If you have experience in the for-profit world, you have likely heard the common advice that you should incorporate a new business in the state of Delaware.
-As of 2016, roughly 44% of Fortune 500 companies are incorporated in Delaware.
+More than 60% of Fortune 500 companies are incorporated in Delaware.
 There are several advantages when starting a for-profit entity in Delaware, so it’s natural to ask: if it benefits for-profit companies, shouldn’t it also benefit my nonprofit to incorporate in Delaware?

 Some attorneys and other groups often say “yes” to that question, usually because it makes it easier for them to have to deal with a single state for all clients.
 In our experience working specifically in the nonprofit sector, we believe the answer is almost always going to be NO…in capital letters.
 But before we get into the specifics, let’s take a look at why for-profit entities prefer incorporating in Delaware.